-Are you passionate about helping people who are in difficult situations?
+Are you passionate about supporting expectant parents and young families?
 We would love to have you join the Alpha Grand Rapids (AGR) volunteer team!
-There are fifteen unique volunteer roles that allow you to serve in the area where you feel most passionate.
+There are many unique volunteer roles that allow you to serve in the area where you feel most passionate.
 While some roles involve working directly with people and others are more “behind-the-scenes,” each one is crucial and makes a huge impact on the individuals and families that receive services at AGR.
 We also have volunteer opportunities for families, small groups, classes, sports teams, organizations, and more!

 A background check is required for all volunteers.
 Mentors and coaches must also complete all necessary paperwork in addition to our Volunteer Training Program prior to meeting with clients.

-All people who are interested in volunteering must attend Session 1 of our Volunteer Training Program.
-Potential volunteers interested in serving as mentors or coaches must complete the entire Volunteer Training Program.
-This training is offered three times per year (typically in January, May/June, and September) and consists of four classroom sessions and a period of experiential learning upon completing the classroom training.
+Volunteer Training is typically offered twice per year (typically in February and August/September) and consists of four classroom sessions and a period of experiential learning upon completing the classroom training.
 Classroom sessions are offered during morning and evening times to fit your schedule.
 Training helps volunteers becomes familiar with AGR services, policies, and documenting procedures.
 Skills such as empathy, active listening, and building relationships are heavily emphasized.
 That might sound overwhelming, but we promise training is a lot of fun, too!

 Potential volunteers are not always approved for all roles.
 Completing our training program does not guarantee a specific role.
 Selection for various positions is based on availability, need, experience, and fit.